To Namibia With Love

 A tour operator

-For our second day in Nanibia we had booked with a local tour for a full day tour that included the coast, the famous Nanibian dunes and more.
+For our second day in Namibia we had booked with a local operator for a full day tour that included the coast, the famous Namibian dunes and more.
 Were were to meet at 9 am.
 By 9 am we were in an ambulance arriving at the hospital.
 At 10 we got a text message from the guide wanting to know how much longer we’d be?
 He and four other people were still waiting for us.
-After we replied that unfortunately we were at the hospital and we were sorry we held everyone up.
-He responded with how sorry he was to hear this and that he would refund our non-refundable money before the day ended.
+After we replied that unfortunately we were at the hospital and we were sorry we held everyone up he responded with how sorry he was to hear this and that he would refund our non-refundable money before the day ended.

-This amazing kindness didn’t end with Nanibia.
+This amazing kindness didn’t end with Namibia.
 An air evacuation team that came to transport us to Johannesburg also went way beyond what was required or even expected.

 The flight crew and the luggage